mmakino/unit-4-game/README.md

 ### Overview

-* Star Wars themed RPG game written in javascript.
+* Star Wars themed RPG game written in javascript (using jQuery).
 * https://mmakino.github.io/unit-4-game/

 ### How to play